sage-code/eve/manual/keywords.md

 | done     | finalization keyword for non repetitive blocks
 | next     | finalize a scan block and start next iteration
 | repeat   | trigger a condition check, finalize if condition yield false
-| return   | terminate a method or a class declaration

 ## Interruption statements